* ParkerVision falls as much as 76 percent, plans appeal

 By Jonathan Stempel

-June 23 (Reuters) - A federal judge in Florida has overturned a jury verdict that had ordered Qualcomm Inc to pay ParkerVision Inc $173 million for infringing patents for technology used in smartphones.
+June 23 (Reuters) - A U.S. federal judge overturned a jury verdict that had required chipmaker Qualcomm Inc to pay ParkerVision Inc $173 million for infringing patents for technology used in smartphones.

-Shares of ParkerVision plunged as much as 76 percent in morning trading on Monday.
+Shares of ParkerVision, which designs wireless chips, plunged as much as 76 percent on Monday.